 - Include concentric, eccentric, and isometric muscle contractions.

-- Use your body weight and equipment, such as free weights and resistance bands, instead of machines.
+- Use your body weight and equipment, such as free weights and resistance bands (these are our favorite), instead of machines.

 - The best functional exercise is doing the activity, but exercises that simulate the movement can significantly improve your performance through frequent training bouts.